aptech/gauss-qardl/README.md

 *  The next two estimates (4.9684725 and 4.9690065) are the short-run parameters of the first and second explanatory variables, respectively at the percentile of 0.50.
 *  The final two estimates (4.9698987 and 4.9707210) are the short-run parameters of the first and second explanatory variables, respectively at the percentile of 0.75.

-### Covariance matrix estimate of short-run parameter (&Gamma;)
+### Covariance matrix estimate of short-run parameter (&gamma;)
-* This is the estimated covariance of the short-run &Gamma; estimates.
+* This is the estimated covariance of the short-run &gamma; estimates.
 * This is stored in the `qardlOut` structure in the `qardlOut.gamma_cov` element.

 *  The `demo.e` program estimates the following covariance for &gamma;: